waltligon/orangefs/doc/coding/developer-guidelines.md

     if(something true)
        do something;

-Also note that each bracket gets it's own line in the source code.
+Also note that each bracket gets it’s own line in the source code.

 #### Indentation